-The POC betting tax will be levied on all bets placed in Western Australia, irrespective of where the betting operator is licensed in Australia, and will be collected by the Commissioner of State Revenue under the proposed Betting Tax Act and Betting Tax Assessment Act.
+The POC Betting Tax is levied on all bets placed in Western Australia, irrespective of where the betting operator is licensed in Australia.
+It is collected by the Commissioner of State Revenue under the Betting Tax Act 2018 and the Betting Tax Assessment Act 2018.